phillycommunitywireless/phillycommunitywireless/content/en/volunteer.md

 If you’re interested in getting involved, please fill out our [Volunteer Sign-Up Form](https://tally.so/r/w2ODaj).

-{{< figure class="figure-center" src="/images/voulnteering.jpg" caption="Leanne Przybylowski and Paul Appel helping serve food to the elderly community at Somerset Villas after a successful install" attr="Eugene Ryoo" attrlink="#" alt="Photo taken in a community garden, showing an antenna mounted on a roof in the foreground, and in the background, far in the distance, a larger antenna facing it." >}}
+{{< figure class="figure-center" src="/images/voulnteering.jpg" caption="Leanne Przybylowski and a volunteer helping serve food to the elderly community at Somerset Villas after a successful install" attr="Eugene Ryoo" attrlink="#" alt="Photo taken in a community garden, showing an antenna mounted on a roof in the foreground, and in the background, far in the distance, a larger antenna facing it." >}}

 ## Event Calendar